 Some organizations prefer the flexibility and potential for personal gain implicated by forprofit status.
 Other organizations eschew incorporation entirely.
 Many smaller organizations will not realize substantial advantages from nonprofit tax-exempt status after going through the intensive application process.
 Each individual group must weigh the pros and cons of the status carefully in light of their organizational goals and values.

-As you are considering the tax benefits of forming a nonprofit, you'll want to also understand the legal responsibilities that come along with this designation.
-Arming yourself with more information is a key step in nonprofit formation, and the best way to do that is to contact a skilled tax attorney in your area today for a free initial case review.
+As you're considering the tax benefits of forming a nonprofit, you'll want to also understand the legal responsibilities that come with this designation.
+Arming yourself with more information is a key step in nonprofit formation, and the best way to do that is to contact a skilled tax attorney in your area.